hupe13/wimb-and-block/readme.md

 Requires PHP: 8.3
 License: GPLv2 or later

 The plugin uses the service of WhatIsMyBrowser.com to detect old and suspicious browsers and denies them access to your website.
+It provides a robots.txt file to prohibit crawling and blocks crawlers if they do so anyway.

 ## Description

 <p>The plugin uses WhatIsMyBrowser.com to get informations about the browser.
-It detects old and suspicious browsers and denies them access to your website.</p>
+It detects old and suspicious browsers and denies them access to your website.
+It provides a robots.txt file to prohibit crawling and blocks crawlers if they do so anyway.</p>
 <ul>
 <li>Get an API key from <a href="https://developers.whatismybrowser.com/api/">What is my browser?</a> for a Basic Application Plan.</li>
 <li>You have a limit of 5000 hits / month for Parsing User Agent.
 Thats why the plugin manages a database table.</li>